 I read a few comments about a few GURPS players who left for the OSR, and I can understand why.
-Yes, you need to get the fantastic character designs and total control that I love in GURPS.
+Yes, you don't get the fantastic character designs and total control that I love in GURPS.
 The combats are bland in d20 systems, and GURPS combat is much more tactical and satisfying.
 GURPS is learning once and running anything.

 The OSR, the other hand, is a treasure trove for those who prioritize classic adventures over intricate character designs.
 It offers a class and level system that point-design games don't.
 However, this comes at the cost of limited choices, a less robust skill system, and the absence of advantage and disadvantage systems.
 Character customization is also more restricted.